 Unlike IMCs, IMV DLLs are required to be thread-safe.
 The IMV DLL MAY create threads.
 The TNC Server MUST be thread-safe.
-This allows the IMV DLL to do work in background threads and call the TNC Server when messages are ready to send (for instance).
+This allows the IMV DLL to do work in background threads and call the TNC Server when a recommendation is ready (for instance).